 "Deal with them throughout with politeness, whatever the provocation to do otherwise may be, for we cannot afford to antagonize even the humblest individual if it can be avoided.
-Our engineers will give the first impression of the Cuban Company to the people in the districts where they are operating, and they should seek in every way to create among these people as pleasant impression. .
-Any one unable to control his temper and who, violates the rule which should be made in this regard should be promptly got rid of.
+Our engineers will give the first impression of the Cuban Company to the people in the districts where they are operating, and they should seek in every way to create among these people a pleasant impression. . . .
+Any one unable to control his temper and who violates the rule which should be made in this regard should be promptly got rid of.
 I am anxious that the people throughout the country should become impressed as quickly as possible with the desire of the Cuba Company to treat everybody with the greatest consideration and to deal with them in all matters with perfect fairness."

-These methods of approach were rich ly rewarded.
+These methods of approach were richly rewarded.
 Convinced of the company's good will and of the benefits they would receive from the operation of the railway, proprietors gave the land necessary for the railway without compensation.
 In cases where absentee Spanish landlords were inclined to hold out for payment, their neighbors united in creating a public opinion which forced them to a similar liberality.
 At the close of the year Van Horne told his shareholders: "So far our rights of way have cost us nothing but the salaries and expenses of our agents."
-When, sometime later, President McKinley asked him how he had accomplished the purchase of the right of way and begun to build a railright of way and begun to build a rail-way without a charter, he replied: "Mr. President, I went to them with my hat in my hand."
-"I think I understand," said the President.
-To his friends Van Horne explained that whenever he met a Cuban, he bowed first and be bowed last.
-In these early days of his company he was well served by his double nationality.
-U.S. officials concerned in the administration of the island had full confidence in him as being one of themselves.
-The Spanish Cubans, who looked upon U.S. people with jealousy and suspicion, trusted him as a Briton.
-They knew that there were no knights in the United States.
+When, sometime later, President McKinley asked him how he had accomplished the purchase of the right of way and begun to build a railway without a charter, he replied:

+"Mr. President, I went to them with

+my hat in my hand."

+"I think I understand," said the Presi-